Point Reyes: Geologic History

 Point Reyes is bounded to the east by the San Andreas Fault, which runs directly under Tomales Bay, and is structurally dominated by the Point Reyes Syncline.
 The Point Reyes Peninsula is on the Pacific Plate, while the rest of Marin County land is on the North American Plate.
 The peninsula is a member of the Salinian Block, a segment of the southernmost Sierra Nevada range transported north from Southern California by movement along the San Andreas fault.
+This separation is visible through the flow of the Pine Gulch Creek and Olema Creek, the former on the west side emptying into Bolinas Lagoon to the south, and the latter on the east side emptying into Tomales Bay to the north, the two rivers separated by half a kilometer at the same elevation.
 Simply speaking, the peninsula consists of three major members: the Salinian Cretaceous crystalline basement, the overlying Pliocene sedimentary rocks, and the late Pleistocene marine terrace deposits of the southern peninsula.